-Animism and Earth-Honoring Traditions.
-Indigenous, tribal peoples tend to be animists; however, it’s difficult to generalize and not all of the world’s 300 million or so indigenous peoples see the world in animist ways.
-There are also many people, myself included, who are not indigenous by recent blood ancestry but who view the world in deeply relational or animist ways.
-People who identify with the revival forms of “shamanism” and “shamanic practice” look to indigenous traditions for inspiration and align to varying degrees with animist values and beliefs.
-Contemporary Pagan folks draw inspiration from older, pre-Christian European and Mediterranean cultures and tend to align with animist values.
-Animism is not a religion per se and many Christians, Muslims, Buddhists, and other practitioners of well-known religions could be described as animist based on how they relate with the rest of the nature and the unseen worlds.
+Many Indigenous peoples tend to be animists; however, it’s difficult to generalize in any way about the world’s 350 million or so Indigenous peoples.
+There are also many millions of humans, myself included, who are not Indigenous but who view the world in deeply relational ways.
+People who identify with revival forms of “shamanism” and “shamanic practice” often look to Indigenous traditions for inspiration and align to varying degrees with animist values.
+Modern Pagans draw inspiration from earlier European and Mediterranean cultures and often align with animist values.
+Animism is not a religion per se and many Christians, Muslims, Buddhists, etc. could be described as animists based on how they relate with other-than-human kin.

-Just as there are many different sacred and necessary natural forces in the world around us, so there are also many beautiful and diverse kinds of people.
-Practically speaking this means that not everyone needs the same thing, not everyone has the same sacred role in community, and there is no one approach that is right for everyone.
+All spiritual traditions have their sweet spots and specific contributions to the collective wisdom of humanity.
+One strength of animist perspectives is respect for diversity including skills for working with many types of relationships.
+Just as there are many different sacred and necessary forces in the world around us, there are also many beautiful and diverse kinds of people.
+Practically speaking, this means that not everyone needs the same thing, not everyone has the same sacred role in community, and no single approach is right for everyone.

 Although we can relate in potent and joyful ways with nature spirits, ancient ancestors, and strange old gods, our most important relationships, even for animists, are often with other living humans.
 As anyone striving to be an emotional grown-up can attest to, these are also the relationships that tend to bring the greatest challenge and potential for nourishment.